Breast Cancer Awareness Month: What are the Facts?

 GET MOVING: Excess levels of estrogen are a known factor in the development of breast cancer.
 Adipose tissue (fat) is a source of estrogen production in postmenopausal and obese women, and higher BMI (Body Mass Index) has been correlated to higher levels of estrogen.
 Shedding extra pounds is a great way to encourage healthy hormone production and lower risk!

 AT-HOME SCREENINGS: Don’t underestimate the tried-and-true self exam.
 It’s a convenient, private way to check for changes to breast tissue and texture that may alert your doctor to a potential problem.
 Talk to your medical practitioner about tips and best practices!

 GET CONNECTED: Not only do we see lower inflammation, blood pressure and obesity in those who are socially active (even if it’s socially distanced), but recent studies indicate a lower mortality rate among those who maintain connection to a community while undergoing cancer treatment.
 Plus, a social support system can help create a positive outlook and healthy mindset.

 FIND YOUR HAPPY PLACE: Did you know that stress increases cortisol and other stress hormones that interrupt healthy sex hormone production?
 Find some time to de-stress each day; a quick walk outdoors, deep breathing or relaxing with a book are all great ways to unwind!

-Be sure to print out our “5 to Thrive” Tips by clicking the image!
+Be sure to print out our “Five to Thrive” Tips!
 Share with your loved ones so that they can start taking steps toward prevention today!